Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Evaluation

 Throughout, we refer to \sn when using a pre-trained DNN as the embedding DNN as ``\sn-\textsc{PT}'' (pre-trained) and \sn when using a triplet-loss trained embedding DNN as ``\sn-\textsc{T}'' (trained).
 We demonstrate that \sn-\textsc{T} generally outperforms \sn-\textsc{PT}.

-\minihead{Hardware and timing} We evaluate \sn on a private server with a single NVIDIA V100 GPU, 2 Intel Xeon Gold 6132 CPUs (56 hyperthreads), and 504GB of memory.
-In contrast to prior work, we time the end-to-end time of process of loading video and executing the embedding DNN for measuring wall clock times for \sn.
-Our code is open-source.\footnote{\url{https://github.com/stanford-futuredata/tasti}}
+\minihead{Hardware and timing} We evaluated \sn on a private server with a single NVIDIA V100 GPU, 2 Intel Xeon Gold 6132 CPUs (56 hyperthreads), and 504GB of memory.
+In contrast to prior work, we timed end-to-end query processing times for \sn, \emph{including} the video loading and embedding DNN execution times, which is excluded in prior work~\cite{kang2019blazeit}.

-Due to the large cost of executing the target DNN, we cache target DNN results and compute the average execution time for the target DNN.
-For baselines, we only time the target DNN computation and exclude the computational cost of proxy models, which strictly improves the baselines.
-We exclude the cost of query processing as it is negligible in all cases (over 3 orders of magnitude less expensive for all queries we consider).
+Due to the large cost of executing the target labeler, we simulated its execution by caching target labeler results and computing the average execution time for the target labeler.
+For baselines, we only timed the target labeler computation and exclude the computational cost of proxy models, which strictly improves the baselines.
+We excluded the cost of query processing~\cite{kang2019blazeit, kang2020approximate} as it is negligible in all cases.
+Namely, the query processing is over orders of magnitude less expensive than target labeler invocation for all queries we consider.